Honoring Our Soldiers

 Kathleen

-However, in an effort to be responsive to my subscribers, I offer some practical suggestions for how to deal with anger once it’s upon us.
+Here are some practical suggestions for how to deal with anger once it’s upon us.

 1. Feel your feet.
 When anger arises, it can be like jet rocket fuel coursing through the veins of an old Model-T Ford.
 What to do with all this explosive energy?
 I feel my feet.
 It immediately draws the energy down through the rest of my body, and the intense energy that collects in my chest and throat is more evenly distributed.
 It also creates more space in my chest for breathing, which decreases the anxiety that can come from shortness of breath and constriction in the throat.
-This practice takes some of the heat out of the fire and allows me to breathe.
+This practice takes some of the heat out of the fire and allows me to breathe.2.

-1. Change the focus.
+2. Change the focus.
 When I’m angry, all my energy gets laser focused on the subject I’m angry about.
 If I can change my focus, even for a split second, it provides a different perspective and viewpoint.
 In the example I gave last week of wanting to vent all of my anger at the gas station attendant, I was able to change my focus for just a moment.
 As I drove into the gas station, I noticed that the sun had come out, and after a morning of rain, it was a welcome sight.
-This observation altered my mood just enough to begin to pull me out of it.
+This observation altered my mood just enough to begin to pull me out of it.3.

-1. Try not to bundle.
+3. Try not to bundle.
 When we are angry, we tend to bundle unrelated things onto our current situation.
 Last week, I observed my thoughts starting to bundle as I was driving around looking for gasoline: “Why can’t I find any diesel gas?
 This would never happen in Europe!
 Why do American oil companies have such control over us?” and on and on and on.
 You can imagine all the other things I could have bundled onto that moment.
 Luckily, I was able to notice that I was doing this.
 When I drove into the gas station and saw the attendant smiling at another customer, it interrupted my chain of thought.
 His smile helped break up my angry thoughts, and I stopped myself from bundling something else onto the situation.
 I realized that this guy was not responsible for American oil companies and increasing my anger wasn’t going to help me get the gas I needed.
 This awareness also allowed me to respond in a more civil tone to him when he asked if he could help.

-1. Remember what’s important to you.
+4. Remember what’s important to you.
 Anger makes us believe the only thing that’s really important is what we’re angry about.
 If you find yourself getting angry with your partner, for example, try stepping back to look at whatever is making you angry in the grand scheme of things.
 I don’t mean you can’t honestly communicate what’s bothering you, but seeing whatever it is in relative terms often decreases its importance and the burning desire we have to shout about it.
 Approaching the situation calmly and with some perspective gives you an opportunity to frame the message in a way that it can really be heard and received.
 I remember a friend telling me about how she was yelling at her husband about something while she was doing the dishes, and all of a sudden a glass broke in her hand.
 Her husband immediately ran to her side to help her wrap her hand to stop the bleeding.
-In that moment, the anger was immediately replaced by love and concern.
+In that moment, the anger was immediately replaced by love and concern.5.

-1. Be honest about what’s really going on.
+5. Be honest about what’s really going on.
 When I’m really angry with someone, I ask myself the five whys.
 Here’s an example:

 • I can’t believe he did that to me again!
 Why?